katharinalisalin/demo-bug-template/contribution.md

-Given the wealth of valuable knowledge contained in numerous issues and discussions, we consider our [issue tracker] and [discussion board] to serve as a crucial knowledge base, that is an important addition to our [documentation] and brings value to both new and experienced users of Material for MkDocs.
+Given the wealth of valuable knowledge contained in numerous issues and discussions, we consider our [issue tracker] and [discussion board] to serve as a crucial __knowledge base__, that is an important addition to our [documentation] and brings value to both new and experienced users of Material for MkDocs.

 ## How to contribute